 Difficulties at School and While Playing Sports

 Trying to focus on faraway objects to see them with more clarity when they appear blurry often results in eyestrain.
-Yet many parents and teachers don’t realize that a child’s headaches, tired, burning, itchy eyes, blurry vision, neck and shoulder pain may be caused by myopia.
+Yet many parents and teachers don’t realise that a child’s headaches, tired, burning, itchy eyes, blurry vision, neck and shoulder pain may be caused by myopia.

 Poor Sports Performance

 When you try to catch a ball, aim for a target or locate a goal post, you need to see clearly at a distance.
 Nearsightedness can interfere with a child’s ability to succeed on the sports field.

 Myopia isn’t just about difficulty seeing faraway objects.
 Rapidly progressing myopia increases a child’s risk of developing serious eye conditions in the future.
 They include: